Monument Valley Scenic Drive: Best Stops, Map & Tips for Your Visit

 Good to know: You need about 1.5 to 2 hours for the Monument Valley Scenic Drive.
 This is sufficient time to do the entire loop, stop at every signed landmark, walk around a bit and take plenty of pictures.

-If you also decide to join a horseback riding tour, hike the Wild Cat Trail, or spend some time at the gift shop, you would need about 3-5 hours here.
-If you do all of this – the Monument Valley Scenic Drive, horse riding, and the Wild Cat Trail – count at least 5-6 hours for a visit.
-A lot will also depend on how hot it is and how quickly you hike or how long you’ll have to wait for the next available horseback riding tour (you may want to book it in advance if you want to be sure it’s available!).
+If you also decide to join a horseback riding tour, hike the Wildcat Trail, or spend some time at the gift shop, you would need about 3-5 hours here.
+If you do all of this – the Monument Valley Scenic Drive, horse riding, and the hike – count at least 5-6 hours for a visit.
+A lot will also depend on how hot and busy it is.

-Good to know: Most guided jeep tours of the Monument Valley with a Navajo guide take about 1.5-3 hours.
+Good to know: The majority of guided jeep tours of the Monument Valley with a Navajo guide take about 1.5-3 hours.
 So whether you visit on your own or with a guide, 2 hours is really the minimum time you should foresee in your itinerary.
 If you are really in a hurry, this 1.5-hour tour is the shortest loop drive tour that I was able to find.

 Where to stay and where to eat?

-Most people visit Monument Valley for just a few hours when road-tripping in the area and don’t stay here.
-However, you can also opt for a longer visit and stay for a night or even two.
-This would give you one full day in the area and you could experience a magical sunrise and sunset!
+Most people visit Monument Valley for just a few hours while road-tripping through the area and don’t stay overnight.
+However, it’s well worth considering a longer visit.
+Spending a night (or even two) gives you more time to explore and the chance to experience both a magical sunrise and sunset.

-There is The View Hotel right at the Monument Valley Tribal Park Visitor Center and the beautiful Goulding’s Lodge (with a pool) just 5 miles from here.
+If you decide to stay, The View Hotel is located right at the Monument Valley Tribal Park Visitor Center, while the beautiful Goulding’s Lodge (with a pool) is about 5 miles away.
+Alternatively, you’ll find several more budget-friendly inns in Kayenta, AZ, the closest town (around a 30-minute drive from Monument Valley).

-As for food, we recommend that you bring a picnic with you for lunch (it saves you lots of time!).
-Dining options at Monument Valley are quite limited.
-There is a restaurant at the visitors center and a few restaurants close to the intersection with Hwy 163.
+As for food, we recommend bringing a picnic lunch — it saves time and gives you more flexibility during your visit.
+Facilities inside Monument Valley Navajo Tribal Park are limited; there’s a restaurant at the visitor center and a few more places near the intersection with Hwy 163.

-TIP: If you can find it, be sure to try Navajo fry bread – either at the food stand at John Ford’s Point or at one of the local restaurants here.
+TIP: If you get the chance, be sure to try Navajo fry bread — either at the food stand at John Ford’s Point or at one of the local restaurants nearby.

 Facilities